 During the operation, you will be connected to a heart-lung machine that supplies blood to the brain and body and the defective valve is removed and replaced.

-If any other type of surgery is required at a later date, you will usually be given an antibiotic to prevent valve infection.
+If any other type of surgery is required at a later date, you will usually be given antibiotics to prevent valve infection.

 |She felt wonderful after her mitral valve was replaced|